Kubernetes Audit Logs in Parseable through Vector

 Extract Audit Logs in Parseable

-In this section, we will get audit logs in Parseble via Vector agent and confirm their presence in Parseable UI.
+In this section, we will get audit logs in Parseable via Vector agent and confirm their presence in Parseable UI.

 Parseable Installation